On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels: System Model

 The task of the demodulator is to generate soft information about the symbols in $\vec{x}$ given the observable $\vec{y}$ and the side information $\{p_{k}(s)\}$.
-The optimal demodulator is the maximum-a-posteriori (MAP) demodulator \cite{MAP, HB03} which evaluates the posterior probabilities $\mathrm{P}(x_k\!=\!s|\vec{y})$.
+The optimal demodulator is the MAP demodulator \cite{MAP, HB03} which evaluates the posterior probabilities $\mathrm{P}(x_k\!=\!s|\vec{y})$.
 However, the number of leaves of the search tree corresponding to the MAP demodulator is in general $|\mathcal{X}|^{K}$ which is prohibitive for most practical applications.
-The purpose of the CS demodulator is to force the signal model to be an lower triangular matrix with only $\nu\!+\!1$ $(0\!\leq\!\nu\!<\!K\!-\!1)$ non-zero diagonals by means of a linear filter\footnote{For finite length linear vector channels such as multi-input multi-output (MIMO) channel, ``filtering'' means matrix multiplication.}. $\nu$ is referred to as the memory length of the CS demodulator.
+The purpose of the CS demodulator is to force the signal model to be an lower triangular matrix with only $\nu\!+\!1$ $(0\!\leq\!\nu\!<\!K\!-\!1)$ nonzero diagonals by means of a linear filter\footnote{For finite length linear vector channels such as MIMO channel, ``filtering'' means matrix multiplication.}, where $\nu$ is referred to as the memory size of the CS demodulator.
 Then, a BCJR \cite{BCJR} demodulator can be applied over a trellis with $|\mathcal{X}|^{\nu}$ states.
-Moreover, since there is side information present about $\vec{x}$, the parts of $\vec{H}$ acting as noise can be partly eliminated by means of interference cancelation through the prior mean $\hat{\vec{x}}$.
+Moreover, since there is side information present about $\vec{x}$, the parts of $\vec{H}$ that are outside the memory of the BCJR can be partly eliminated by means of IC through the prior mean $\hat{\vec{x}}$.

-Notice that if we set $\nu\!=\!K\!-\!1$, the search space of CS demodulator is no longer a trellis but corresponds to the original tree and is therefore equivalent to MAP.
-On the other hand, the linear MMSE demodulator with parallel interference cancelation (LMMSE-PIC) \cite{SFS11, MS02, Z05} is a special case of CS demodulation with $\nu\!=\!0$.
-In the LMMSE-PIC, the BCJR is trivial since different symbols are assumed to be independent after the front-end filtering.
-Therefore the CS demodulator is a generalized framework that includes both the MAP and LMMSE-PIC demodulators.
-The CS demodulator can also be viewed as an extension of the LMMSE-PIC to include a trellis search, where the parameters for the front-end filter, the interference cancelation and the trellis search process are jointly optimized.
+The structure of an iterative receiver utilizing a CS demodulator is depicted in Fig.\,\ref{p1fig1}.
+The extrinsic information from the outer decoder is used to compute an estimate $\vec{\hat{x}}$ and a matrix $\vec{P}$ that indicates the feedback quality.
+Based on the updated $\vec{P}$ in each iteration, the optimal CS parameters are found by maximizing the GMI.
+A prefiltering and IC process are then implemented on $\vec{y}$ with optimal $\vec{V}$ and $\vec{R}$ to obtain the signal $\vec{\hat{y}}$, which is sent to a memory $\nu$ BCJR module specified by an optimal $\vec{G}$.
+Moreover, the extrinsic information iteratively exchanged between the BCJR and the outer decoder is also used as \textit{a priori} information for the transmitted symbols.
+Note that if we set $\nu\!=\!K\!-\!1$, the search space of the CS demodulator is no longer a trellis but corresponds to the original tree and is therefore equivalent to MAP, and LMMSE-PIC is a special case of the CS demodulation with $\nu\!=\!0$.